 Look Into Disaster Relief

 While there is still plenty of access to traditional capital, there are also disaster relief options that are being updated daily.
-This includes:
+These include:

 - SBA Disaster Relief Loans: These are low-interest loans (3.75% for small businesses and 2.75% for nonprofits) to help business owners and homeowners recover from disasters.
-COVID-19 is a declared disaster and now states are able to offer small businesses suffering as a result of the virus loans up to $2 million.
+COVID-19 is a declared disaster and now states are able to offer loans up to $2 million to small businesses suffering as a result of the virus.

 - Facebook grant: Facebook is offering $100 million in grants for struggling small businesses affected by COVID-19.
-They haven’t released details of how to apply, but you can sign up for updates on their website.
+It hasn’t released details of how to apply, but you can sign up for updates on its website.

-This FreshBooks article provides a more extensive listing of resources and is also updated daily.
+This FreshBooks article provides a more extensive listing of resources and is updated daily.